mak00mak/zillow-like-million-markers-on-map/README.md

 2. Upload the attached sample sql file data to populate the two tales
 3. Copy-paste / clone the repository in your executable PHP directory
 4. Run from the browser as a localhost request or by creating a virtual host
-5. Cheer !!!
+5. Cheers !!!
 Everything should be running fine.